2019 Stephen F. Austin Lumberjacks football team

 The 2019 Stephen F. Austin football team represented Stephen F. Austin State University in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
 The Lumberjacks wereled by first-year head coach Colby Carthel and played their home games at Homer Bryce Stadium.

-Previous season

-The Lumberjacks finished the 2018 season with a 2–8 overall record, and a 2–7 in Southland play to finish in tenth place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Lumberjacks were picked to finish in ninth place.

 Preseason All–Southland Teams

 The Lumberjacks placed three players on the preseason all–Southland teams.